Oregon Property Buyer Advisory | Oregon Realtors®

 Buyers should look for signs of repairs or remodeling when viewing property.
 If repairs or remodeling have been done, the buyer will want to make certain the work was properly done.
 Buyers can ask the seller for any invoices or other documentation for the work but, as with other questions of property condition, there is no substitute for professional inspection.
 A real estate licensee can help the buyer assess the need for a building code compliance inspection but do not themselves have the training or expertise to evaluate building code compliance.
 Information about building permits can be found here, a service of the Department of Consumer & Business Services Building Codes Division.
 If building permits were required for work done on the property (such permits are typically required for structural changes, new additions, and new plumbing and electrical work), the buyer should check with the city or county building department to make sure the permits are in order.
 If permits were not properly obtained, the new property owner could be held responsible.
-Ask your agent for assistance or you can find the website for the county in which the property is located by searching online.
+Ask your agent for assistance or you can find the website for the county in which the property is located by clicking here.
 Websites for cities can be found by clicking here.
 If repairs or remodels have been completed very recently, the buyer should take steps to determine if there is any possibility of construction liens being filed against the property after the sale has closed.
 This can be done by the buyer raising the issue with their title insurance provider.

-If any repairs are being required during the transaction, the buyer should insure a licensed construction contractor is doing the repairs.
+If any repairs are being required during the transaction, the buyer should ensure a licensed construction contractor is doing the repairs.
 After the repairs have been done, the buyer should consider having a re-inspection done to assure the repairs were done properly.

 The Homebuyer Protection Act of 2003 requires sellers of certain new and recently remodeled or renovated residential property to provide buyers with protection from unrecorded construction liens.
 Information about construction liens is available by clicking here.
 If the buyer is entitled to protection under the Homebuyer Protection Act, the seller must choose one of five statutory protections and provide you with a Notice of Compliance form indicating the protection chosen.
 A copy of the Notice form and explanation of the Act is available by clicking here.

 It is important to determine if the property is connected to a city sewer or if the property is serviced by a septic system.
 The buyer should always verify the type of sewage system present on the property even if this information is provided in the MLS data sheet or Seller’s Property Disclosure Statement.

 Real estate licensees are not licensed to do plumbing or septic inspections.
 If the property is serviced by a septic system, a septic system inspection should be completed by an approved Onsite Wastewater Inspector.
-A list of certified Onsite Wastewater Installers and Maintenance Providers, many of whom perform Existing System Evaluations, can be found on the Department of Environmental Quality website https://www.oregon.gov/deq/pages/index.aspx.
+A list of certified Onsite Wastewater Installers and Maintenance Providers, many of whom perform Existing System Evaluations, can be found on the Department of Environmental Quality website http://www.deq.state.or.us/wq/onsite/sdssearch.asp.

-It is important to know where the septic system is located, whether or not the system is currently working properly and if it meets all regulations.
+It is important to know where the septic system is located, whether the system is currently working properly and if it meets all regulations.
 Check with the appropriate county department for specific information about a particular property.

 Buyers should verify that the seller uses proper procedures when having the well tested.
 More information on this state law requirement can be found by clicking here.
-State law also requires that all private wells not already registered with the state be registered at the time the property is transferred.
-Real estate forms in use in Oregon often delegate to the buyer the responsibility for registering the well.
+Oregon state law also requires that all private wells not registered with the State of Oregon be registered at the time the property is transferred.
+Real estate forms in use in Oregon often delegate to the buyer the responsibility of registering the well with the Oregon Water Resources Department (OWRD).
 A useful guide to the well identification program can be found by clicking here.
-For information on the state well registration program, click here.

 Catastrophic events can and do occur that can change the well quality virtually overnight.
 Other events, such as development and drought, can affect the quality of an aquifer over time.
 Any test of a well is merely a snapshot in time and is not an indication of a well’s performance in the future.
 Any kind of well report should be viewed in this light.
-Professional inspection, well log review and flow tests are absolutely critical in determining the condition of a private well.
+Professional inspection, well log review, contaminant testing and flow tests are absolutely critical in determining the condition of a private well.

 Underground Oil Storage Tanks

 Buyers should be aware of potential problems associated with underground oil storage tanks.
-Although home heating oil tanks are not regulated, such tanks can cause serious problems if they have leaked oil.
+Although home heating oil tanks are not regulated, such tanks can cause serious problems if they have leaked oil, and cleanup can be expensive.
 Advice on home heating oil tanks and the problems associated with them can be found by clicking here.
 A buyer who knows or suspects that property has an underground storage tank should take appropriate steps to protect his own interests, including seeking information from the Department of Environmental Quality (DEQ) and, if necessary, consulting with an environmental hazards specialist or attorney.
 Buyers are advised to hire appropriately trained environmental professionals to inspect the property if an underground oil storage tank is found or suspected.
 Oil storage tank inspection, decommissioning and cleanup requires a special license from DEQ.
-A list of licensed providers can be found on the DEQ website, or ask your real estate licensee for assistance in finding the proper professional.
+A list of licensed providers can be found here, or ask your real estate licensee for assistance in finding the proper professional.

 Buyers should carefully review the Seller’s Property Disclosure Statement and any inspection reports available to determine if any of a number of potential environmental hazards may require further investigation.
-Environmental hazards include everything from expansive soils to landslides to forest fires, tsunamis, floods and earthquakes.
-Environmental hazards can also include indoor air quality (e.g., radon or carbon monoxide) and hazardous materials, like asbestos.
+Environmental hazards include everything from expansive soils to landslides, forest fires, tsunamis, floods and earthquakes.
+Environmental hazards can also include indoor air quality (e.g., radon, mold, or carbon monoxide) and hazardous materials, like asbestos.
 Buyers concerned about external environmental hazards should check with the county in which the property is located.
-Oregon counties can be located by clicking here.
 Flood plain maps and information are available from the Federal Emergency Management Agency (FEMA) by clicking here.
 The Environmental Protection Agency (EPA) provides a great deal of information about indoor hazards on its website and can be found here.
 Superfund sites are areas that have been listed by the federal government as contaminated.
-A wealth of information on superfund sites, including their locations, is available by visiting the EPA’s website here.
-Information on Oregon superfund sites can be obtained from the Oregon Health Authority.
+A wealth of information on superfund sites, including their locations, is available by visiting the EPA’s website.
+More information on Oregon superfund and other contaminated sites can be obtained from the Oregon Health Authority.

-Buyers should contact their insurer early in the home buying process to determine what, if any, effect, a fireplace or woodstove may have on the availability or cost of fire insurance Inspection of fireplaces and woodstoves requires special training and expertise.
+Buyers should contact their insurer early in the home buying process to determine what, if any, effect, a fireplace or woodstove may have on the availability or cost of fire insurance.
+Inspection of fireplaces and woodstoves requires special training and expertise.
 Although a real estate licensee may be able to help you find a local woodstove professional, they cannot themselves inspect or evaluate a woodstove.

 Molds are one of a variety of biological contaminants which can be present in human structures, including in residential housing.
-Mildew is perhaps the most common and best known of the molds.
-Less well known, and far less common, are certain molds identified as possible contributors to illness, particularly in people with allergies.
+Some molds have been identified as possible contributors to illness, particularly in infants, elderly, and people with suppressed immune systems and those with allergies or asthma.
 Such cases usually involve property with defective siding, poor construction, water penetration problems, improper ventilation or leaking plumbing.
 In a few cases, these problems have led to the growth of molds which caused medical conditions in some people.
 Buyers, if concerned about potentially harmful molds, should arrange for inspection by a qualified professional.
 Information on moisture intrusion and mold problems associated with human structures can be found here.